SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_RF_Switch.md

 ### Initialization

 Configure the element connections in DataMiner Cube in the Element Connections module.
-More information about this module is available in the [DataMiner Help](https://help.dataminer.services/dataminer/DataMinerUserGuide/part_2/elements/Virtual_elements.htm#XREF_77172_Virtual_elements).
+For more information, see [Virtual elements used for element connections](xref:Virtual_elements#virtual-elements-used-for-element-connections).

 ## How to use